jmilhomem/cheapest_flight_ticket/README.md

 ## Business Requirements

 1. One file will be informed during the execution calling via shell.
-2. A prompt needs to show up requesting the source-destination.
+2. A prompt needs to show up requesting the origin-destination.
 3. Considering the source-destination information, the program must return the cheapest Flight Ticket, regardless the route.

 ## How to Install?